Skip to main content

 Overview

-In this 5-minute quickstart, you’ll add Keverd to a React app and instantly get:
+In this 5-minute quickstart, you’ll add Keverd to a React app and get:

 • Persistent device IDs that survive incognito, VPNs, and browser clears